 For the most part, the results were the same as that of the papers cited, but within the results, it became apparent that the W3C results matched and that the results were mixed as dyslexia is different from person to person.
-The importance of font size and choices of color and font come to light, as it should that most people who were surveyed didn't stick to the standard 12px body but performed the 18px body size [7].
+The importance of font size and choices of colour and font come to light, as it should ? that most people who were surveyed didn't stick to the standard 12px body but performed[?preferred?] the 18px body size [7].

 Conclusion

-The results of the existing research and the research of my own into the use of open dyslexic’s utilization and web accessibility for dyslexics can be put into effect by developers to improve the readability of their applications both software, website or web application for those with dyslexia.
+The results of the existing research and the research of my own into OpenDyslexia’s utilization and web accessibility for dyslexics can be put into effect by developers to improve the readability of their applications in both software, website or web application for those with dyslexia.

-Some basic recommendations include:
+Some basic recommendations include: [where do these come from?]

 Choose a common font with recognizable letter forms for large bodies of text, such the OpenDyslexia font, comic sans or Arial.